vubao2303/big-burger/README.md

 ## Description of Page Building
-* Install dependencies packages using npm install, which inclues
+* Install dependencies packages using npm install, which inclues express, mysql, express-handlebars
 * Create folders.
 Make sure to export modules so files can be used in different places.
 * In datase folder, create table with id, name, and boolean value.
 * In config folder, add connection and orm files.
-Connection files set up MySQL connection; orm file contain helper functions for SQL syntax.
+Connection file sets up MySQL connection; orm file contains helper functions for SQL syntax.
-* Burger.js file in models table then import the ORM to create functions that will interact with the database.
+* Burger.js file in models folder then import the ORM to create functions that will interact with the database.
 * Controler file import the model to use its database functions.
 It creates all our routes and set up logic within those routes where required.

 * Public folder
   <ul>
-  <li> Contain javasctip file which activates buttons and send request as well as reload the page to get the updated user input
+  <li> Contain javasctip file which activates buttons and send request as well as reload the page to update user input
   <li> Css file to decorate the page
-  <li> Image file with all the imgages for background and interface
+  <li> Image file with all the images for background and interface
   </li>
   </ul>